Pop Culture Madness!

 Air India moved Over 111,000 people from Amman to Mumbai, by operating 488 flights lasting 59 days to evacuate Indian expatriates from Kuwait and Iraq during the Gulf War.
 This feat is in the Guinness Book of World Records for the most people evacuated by a civil airliner.

-Microsoft included Solitaire in Windows, in part, to familiarize people with drag and drop operations.
+Microsoft included Solitaire in Windows, in part, to familiarize people with drag-and-drop operations.
 Many new computer users were still unfamiliar with graphical user interfaces.

-Ben Franklin donated $5,000 each piece to Boston and Philadelphia in 1790 stipulating they can only withdraw funds in 1890 and 1990.
+Ben Franklin donated $5,000 for each piece to Boston and Philadelphia in 1790, stipulating they could only withdraw funds in 1890 and 1990.
 Each city withdrew $500,000 in 1890 and over $20,000,000 in 1990.

 Disabled activists got out of their wheelchairs and crawled up the steps of the Capitol, inconveniencing Senators to encourage a vote on the Americans with Disabilities Act.